akhlakuzzalal/digital_village_front-end/README.md

-# Smart village
+# Digital village

-This project was about a smart village.
+This project was about a Digital village.
 [Live site](http://localhost:3000/).